 Want to know more?
 Here’s a quick rundown of the most common added sugars found in foods and beverages.

-Table sugar, also known as granulated sugar, is what comes to mind when most people think of sugar.
-It’s made from sugar cane and sugar beets.
-Chemically speaking, table sugar is sucrose, a disaccharide that is a 50-50 mixture of the monosaccharides glucose and fructose.
+Table sugar, also known as white, or granulated, sugar, is probably the first sugar that comes to mind when we think of sugar.
+Table sugar is produced commercially from sugar cane and sugar beets.
+Chemically speaking, table sugar is sucrose, a disaccharide made of two bonded monosaccharides: glucose and fructose.